I’m the outback spaceman, baby; I’ve got speed

 I don’t need pleasure

 If you were to knock me down I’d just get up again

 I’m the outback spaceman, baby; I’m makin’ out

 I’m all about

 I wake up every morning with a smile upon my face

 My natural exuberance spills out all over the place

 I’m the outback spaceman, I’m intelligent and clean

 Back to Billiluna yesterday and finally started on cleaning up the donga.
 Committed genocide on a billion spiders that festooned the walls and ceiling.
 Some looked as if they might be redbacks who had moved in during my absence.
 I spent a lot of time cleaning up the deliberately spilt food and herbs and spices, scrubbing and bleaching and sorting out the stuff thrown on the floor, at least where I needed to walk.
 Bedding all washed and sanitised with Domestos.
 Unpleasant little gifts uncovered and removed as I went.

 I got a better idea of what was gone, and what was not.
-I hate to add up the coast of what I have lost.
+I hate to add up the cost of what I have lost.
 Sentimental value aside, I think it possibly amounts to around 15 to 20 grand.
 It is ironic, isn’t it, that a few blogs ago after the first burglary, I wrote that I had too much stuff and I needed to figure out what to do with it.
 I guess that problem is solved.